Xilinx/SDAccel-Tutorials/docs/controlling-vivado-impl/README.md

 2. If your application has already been compiled, then you can:

-   * Optimize the design with the Vivado® Design Suite.
+   * Optimize the design with the Vivado Design Suite.
    * Generate a new routed checkpoint.
    * Reuse this checkpoint to generate a new platform file (xclbin).